What is Night Blindness (Nyctalopia)?

-Night blindness (or nyctalopia) is an eye condition in individuals with an underlying eye problem.
+Night blindness (nyctalopia) is an eye condition in people with an underlying eye problem.

-It is not an eye disease per se.
-Instead, night blindness occurs because of a retinal disease or optical issues.
-For example, individuals who have myopia (nearsightedness) could experience problems with night vision.
+Night blindness is not necessarily an eye disease.
+Instead, it occurs because of a retinal disease or optical issues.
+For example, people who have myopia (nearsightedness) could experience problems with night vision.

-With night blindness, individuals have trouble seeing clearly at night or in dimmed lighting, like in a movie theater or restaurant.
+With night blindness, people have trouble seeing clearly at night or in dimmed lighting, like in a movie theater or restaurant.
 Nyctalopia may be associated with a disease, injury, or condition that affects the rod cells (located in retinal tissue), which are responsible for vision in the dark.

 It is important to understand that night blindness does not refer to literal blindness, when vision is completely lost.
 Night blindness implies poor sight at night or in poorly lit environments.